mycask/ftex/README.md

 ### Section 7: Logical Expressions

-  - In the original tutorial, The list of relational operators is misaligned and contains stray double-quotes due to incorrect HTML.
+  - In the original tutorial, the list of relational operators is misaligned and contains stray double-quotes due to incorrect HTML.
     This has been fixed in this project.

+  - In the original tutorial, in the list of relational operators, the description for each operator is not italicized.
+In this project, they are italicized to keep it consistent with the list of types in section 5.

   - The original tutorial displays this incomplete sentence due to incorrect HTML in its source code: